stolksdorf/smart-objects/README.md

 ### Statics

 Static functions are added to the smart-object definition, but not the instance.
-This is useful for when you have a function that deals with your smart-objects, not a specific instance
+This is useful for when you have a function that deals with your smart-objects, not a specific instance, or we want a function that will create many instances given criteria, such as `.fetchAllActiveUsers()`.

 	var UserModel = smartObj({